IdleRPGBot/idlerpg-guide/src/contributing.md

 - A file editor of your choice

-  - If you do not have a file editor installed, online editors such as [StackEdit](https://stackedit.io) or GitLab's built-in one will work as well
+  - If you do not have a file editor installed, online editors such as [StackEdit](https://stackedit.io) or GitHub's built-in one will work as well

-- A user account on [our GitLab](https://git.travitia.xyz/)
+- A user account on [GitHub](https://github.com/)

-> **NOTE:** If you don't have a computer, or your computer does not allow installing this software (i.e. school computers) but would still like to help, check [Contributing with GitLab alone](./contributing-2.md)
+> **NOTE:** If you don't have a computer, or your computer does not allow installing this software (i.e. school computers) but would still like to help, check [Contributing with GitHub alone](./contributing-2.md)

-Optional
+Optional, but heavily recommended:

 - Rust package manager Cargo and the mdbook crate
   - [Download](https://www.rust-lang.org/tools/install) and install using these instructions